Step 4. Select Virtual Hard Disks to Restore

 - By default, Veeam Backup & Replication maps restored disks to the original VM.
 If the original VM was relocated or if you want to attach disks to another VM, you need to select the target VM manually.
-Click Browse and select the necessary VM from the virtual environment.
+Click Choose and select the necessary VM from the virtual environment.

-- To define virtual disk properties, select a disk in the list and click Change.
-In the Virtual Disk Properties section, pick a datastore where the restored hard disk must be placed.
+- To configure virtual disk properties, select a disk in the Disk mapping list and click Change.
+In the Virtual Disk Properties window, do the following:

-- If you want to attach the restored disk to the VM as a new drive, select a node that is not occupied yet.
+- From the Virtual device node drop-down list, select a virtual device node.
+If you want to replace an existing virtual disk, select an occupied virtual node.
+If you want to attach the restored disk to the VM as a new disk, select a node that is not occupied yet.

 Disk format change is supported only for VMs with Virtual Hardware version 7 or later.

 - [For disk restore to the original location and with original format] Select the Quick rollback check box if you want to use incremental restore for the VM disk.
 For more information on quick rollback, its requirements and limitations, see Quick Rollback.

 It is recommended that you enable this option if you restore a VM disk after a problem that occurred at the level of the VM guest OS: for example, there has been an application error or a user has accidentally deleted a file on the VM guest OS.
 Do not enable this option if the problem has occurred at the VM hardware level, storage level or due to a power loss.